 Who doesn’t love a pompom!
 These sweet balls of fluff are relatively easy to make and can be used in all sorts of projects, and in this fun tutorial we’ll show you 4 different ways of how to make a pom pom!
 Pom poms are so much fun to make and so versatile.
 You can use them for almost any craft project, they usually work well as a finishing touch.

-There are many ways of how to make pom poms, but we’ve chosen to use the low-cost DIY method of how to make a pom pom out of cardboard for our video guide.
-We also think it’s the easiest way to make pom poms too!
-With our video you’ll learn how make a pom pom in just over 5 minutes, but if you get stuck you can also see our step-by-step picture tutorial below too.
+There are many ways of how to make pom poms with wool, but we’ve chosen to use the low-cost DIY method of how to make a pom pom out of cardboard for our video guide.
+We also think it’s the easiest way for beginners to learn how to make pom poms too!
+With our video you’ll learn how make a pom pom with wool in just over 5 minutes, but if you get stuck you can also see our step-by-step picture tutorial below too.

 If you love crafting and creating, we have lots of other tutorials and guides you might like, try our guide to resin crafts for beginners or if you’re looking to decorate your home try this simple guide on how to make macrame plant hanger, or this beginners guide to basket weaving.